 When the time on your Windows 10 computer is always wrong or keeps changing, the cause could be anything from a dying battery to a faulty setting.
 We show you why your computer clock is off and how you can make it right again.

 3 Common Causes for Windows 10 Time Being Wrong

 1. CMOS Battery

 The CMOS battery sits on your computer’s motherboard and provides power to the Complementary Metal Oxide Semiconductor (CMOS) chip.
-The CMOS chip stores information about the system configuration, including the date and time.
+This chip stores information about the system configuration, including the date and time.
 The CMOS battery makes sure the chip can store this data even while the computer is turned off and not hooked up to power.

 Replacing the CMOS battery is pretty easy.
-You just have to turn off your computer, ground yourself, open the case, find out which type of battery (step 3 in the linked guide) sits on your motherboard, go buy it, start over, and exchange the battery.
+You just have to turn off your computer, ground yourself, open the case, find out which (step 3 in the linked guide) sits on your motherboard, go buy it, start over, and exchange the battery.
 Follow the links to the keywords for articles on the respective steps.

 2. Time Zone